Written

 Pharmacopoeia’s.
 To the physician

-and the wise-woman of old, it was considered “the medicine chest of the
+and the wise-woman of old, it was considered to be “the medicine chest of the

 country” to those who knew its secrets.
 Most